top of page

 REYKJAVIK INDEX FOR LEADERSHIP

-The first data release for this years Reykjavík Index for Leadership shows Iceland as a clear leader although a downward trend in perception of gender equality in leadership continues overall
+This years Reykjavík Index for Leadership shows Iceland as a clear leader although a downward trend in perception of gender equality in leadership continues overall

 As global leaders from government, business and civil society gathered at Reykjavík Global Forum in November 2024, the latest annual data from The Reykjavík Index was presented showing a further decline in equality in terms of how society view women and men and their suitability for leadership.
 Launched in 2018, the Index measures perceptions of women and men as leaders across 23 economic sectors.
-The latest data released at the forum covers the G7 group of countries together with Iceland.
+The latest data released at the forum covers the G7 group of

 This year’s findings show that Iceland continues to have the highest scores of any country measured, with a Reykjavik Index of 87 compared to the G7 average of 68, their lowest yet recorded.